Colleges with Speech Pathology Majors: How to Choose

 Associate in Applied Science in Speech-Language Pathology Assistant

 An Associate in Applied Science in Speech-Language Pathology Assistant degree program includes practicums in addition to classroom coursework.
-Students take courses in:
+Students take courses in topics such as the following:

 - Communication disorders